sjbennett123/polarlarp/content/background/bloody_fist.md

 ##### The Gnawing Ones

-During the occupation of the town of Stonewood the Bloody Fist introduced  an invasive wood borne pest that feds on the roots of the mighty Stonewood trees.
-Sated they would move to a breeding stage digging large caverns for their young to live as they grow.
+During the occupation of the town of Stonewood the Bloody Fist introduced  an invasive wood borne pest that feeds  on the roots of the mighty Stonewood trees that have not yet been .
+Sated they  move to a breeding stage digging large caverns in t for their young to live as they grow.

 ### Troops

 #### Scouts

-You are part of an elite fighting machine and the strongest Orc tribe in Elysia to date.
-Just because you are so young, and a mere scout doesn’t mean you aren’t important to the Bloody Fist.
-Without the Scouts the Bloody Fist would be steps behind their enemies not ahead.
+The youngest members of the bloody fist war machine.
+Bloody Fist scouts often do  not bring to bear the ferocity that one expects from the more seasoned Bloody Fist but rather they are willing to observe and plan.
+The Scouts will often leave the field of battle without ever engaging with an enemy in battle having gained knowledge to bring back to the horde with none the wiser.

 #### Grunts

-You are part of an elite fighting machine and the strongest Orc tribe in Elysia to date.
-You are fearless and barbaric in your lust for vengeance, but you are tactical in how you pursue victory.
-People fear the sight of you and flee int terror at your warcry.
-The Bloody Fist will endure any foe who opposes it, no one has stopped you yet.
+The most common of the members of the Bloody Fist horde.
+They are fearless and barbaric in their lust for vengeance.
+They follow a doctorine that has been beaten into them by through rentless drilling.

 #### Shamans

-You are the spiritual magical force behind the Bloody Fist’s mighty blades.
-You keep the ranks of the Bloody Fist moving without relenting.
-Your Earth Magic seals their wounds and gives them life, Your Celestial Magic smites your foes with elemental fury, Your Necromantic ways incite fear on the battlefield to break even the sternest of spirits.
-You don’t answer to anyone under the rank of Honor Guard but you move with your Raid Leader to preserve tactical advantage.
+Bloody Fist shamans operate as an independent part of the horde.
+They do not answer to anyone under the rank of Honor Guard.